dew-web/Easy-to-Read-Colorset-Generator/README.md

 > **︙** <br>
 > <br>
 > In this case, delete #FF00FF
-6. Save the file and put it in colorset and reload the game
+6. Save the file and put it in colorsets folder and reload the game

 # Known issue
 idk why but this code generates 2 color codes at the first line <br>